 Clue Jr. Versions

-Over the years, Hasbro and Parker Brothers have released several versions of Clue Jr. Many of the games are out of print, but they can still be found on Amazon and online auction sites, as well as thrift stores and second-hand toy stores.
-Detailed rules can be viewed on Hasbro's site, but here are the variations between the games that players need to know.
+Over the years, Hasbro and Parker Brothers have released several versions of Clue Jr. (about $15 for the original), including a travel Clue Junior to take along during vacations or road trips.
+Many of the games are out of print, but they can still be found at Walmart and online auction sites, as well as thrift stores and second-hand toy stores.
+Pricing will vary depending on rarity and condition of the version, but can range from around $10 to $50.
+Game versions include:

-- Case of the Missing Pet: The object is to figure out what pet is missing, where it's hidden and who took the pet.
-Unlike traditional Clue Jr. the board includes seven trap doors and two spaces specific to this version: Check Clue Here and Check Clue Anywhere.
-The spaces give players a 'free pass' to learn new clues.
+- Case of the Missing Pet: The object is to figure out which pet is missing, where it's hidden and who took the pet.
+Unlike traditional Clue Jr., the board includes seven trap doors and two spaces specific to this version: Check Clue Here and Check Clue Anywhere.
+The spaces give players a "free pass" to learn new clues.

-- Magnifying Glass: Do not move, instead pick up any other player's mover and read the clue on the bottom.
+- Do not move if you get a magnifying glass, but instead pick up any other player's piece and read the clue on the bottom.

 - Carnival - Case of the Missing Prizes: There are two ways to play this game based on the child's age.
 In the simple version, players must figure out who took the prizes and when they were taken.
-Spaces on the board specific to this version are the rides.
-When a player lands on a ride he can secretly look at the clue located there.
+When a player lands on a ride they can secretly look at the clue located there.
 In the version for slightly older kids, players must also figure out where the prizes were before they went missing.
-This game play includes Secret Paths, which work like the Secret Passage Stairways in the original game.